darrenfishell/darrenfishell.github.io/drafts/2017-10-13-data-journalism-from-scratch-and-on-a-shoestring.md

 title: How to get started with data journalism visualization, without coding
 ---

-_This is the first in a series of posts covering the basics of what I've learned, with tools that don't require any coding knowledge.
-Eventually, some basic coding can go a long way, but that's still minimal._
+_This is the first in a series of posts covering the basics of what I've learned, with tools that require little -- if any -- any coding._

-My career took a turn about four years ago, when I started chatting with one of my best sources, data.
-I've gotten better at using data in my reporting since and there's rarely a story where I don't ask, "is there data that might shed some light here?"
+My career took a turn about four years ago, when I started studying data journalism.
+I've been learning on the job since.

-In some cases, there's not.
-And data can't do everything.
-So, let me dispel the idea that data journalism's stands apart from "traditional" reporting.
-Not at all.

-Data's another source.
-Like human sources, sometimes the data -- because of its originality, depth or authority -- speaks loud enough to drive a story.
-Most often, it can add nuance, just as a good quote can add a little punch.

-At first, I didn't really know which data to talk to, or how to talk to it.
-I'm talking about going beyond the 10 data points to do a look back at a decade of state GDP figures.
-What about looking at those top-level figures broken out by new levels of detail -- by industry or metro areas?

-In the last four years, data journalism tools have improved greatly.
-Building your individual toolkit and workflows are key to getting started.
-But first, and most importantly, you need a clear motivation and clear goals.

-I don't mean elbow grease, but rather some sense of how data can help your work -- you need to have a question that data can answer, but not when it's just a spreadsheet of 10,000 separate rows.
-You need at least the promise of an answer trapped in there, too.
+As I've gotten better at data reporting, I almost always ask, "is there data that might tell part of this story?"

+In this series, I want to share much of what I've learned, with years of hindsight about what's most useful.

+Before getting into tips and tools, it's important to think about how data will figure into your work.
+What do you hope to learn from it?
+What question are you seeking to answer?
+What kind of data might help answer the question?

+This is most important.
+Like any other source, data has its flaws.
+It doesn't "know" everything.
+Some data is better than others.
+Some is more stubborn.

+I've come to think of it alongside other sources in journalism.
+But it's one that you should always consider.

+And that's the first step I'll offer, before any specific tools, tricks or data sources:

+### _With each story, ask whether there's a set of data that knows something about the topic._

+Data offers a different perspective.
+It can help put stories in a broader context.
+It can also serve as a check on narratives peddled by politicians or others.

+In that way, it doesn't stand apart from "traditional" reporting.
+Unless your source is _really_ special, you don't want a one-source story.

+When you're starting, think about this simply.
+If you have a story about a new business opening in your area, you can use data to help tell you whether that industry's on the rise or decline in your area.
+Is the opening countering or moving along with a recent trend?
+Or neither?

+Make sure to ask this of other sources along the way, too.
+Just as you'd ask a politician _how_ they know something they assert, try asking sources whether there's data that illustrates their point.

+Asking those types of questions will change your research and, eventually, your reporting.